gesellix/keepass-node/README.md

 ~/keepass-node$ npm install
 ~/keepass-node$ npm start
 ````
-NPM should download a small part of the internet for you and start the keepass-node server on port 8888.
+NPM should download a small part of the internet for you and start the KeePass-Node server on port 8888.
 You may already enter the URL into your browser like follows,
 just replace "localhost" with your hostname: [http://localhost:8888/](http://localhost:8888/).